chato1337/my-notes-backen/readme.md

 # My-notes backend

-this is a little api rest for notes application
+## this is a little api rest for notes application

+features: CRUD for notes

+URL:

+- GET `/notes` => list of notes stored in db